hrzolfaghar/HRZ-Duplicate-Remover/README.md

 2- victimDir directory files that are similar to those in the patternDir directory will be removed from the victimDir directory.

-   What does the similar file mean?
+   What do similar files mean?

    - Their names are the same.